dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 Like i said before, `Raspberry Pi` is a gadget, no offence meant, but you should be aware that you are playing and dealing with some complex stuff.
 So you should deal with its limitation, well, the technology limitation.
 After all, it's not the fault of Raspberry that (on hardware side) SD cards just sucks (tm).

 But don't worry too much, there are solutions like mentioned above !
 So, stop using your Raspberry, and it won't kill your expensive SD card !

 As alternative, you can look to install `Noobs` (read, raspbian) to an external hard disk drive.
 Yes, you read it good, install it to another "hard disk" than your SD card.
 With one stone, you will hit 2 targets.
 Using raspberry with an external (powered over USB, instead of a wall plug), you will avoid killing your SD card within a few months.
 But the most "visible" improvement would be visible when seeing that the boot up & co is much faster on an external drive that the SD card.

 ## Using the Raspberry Model 3 or 4 for the first time

-The first time you want to use the `Raspberry Pi`, you probably need to plug in all cables so that you could configure it.
+The first time you want to use the `Raspberry Pi` with the ready to use Operating System on the SD Card you bought with the `Raspberry Pi`, you probably need to plug in all cables so that you could configure it.
 Plug in all cables: hdmi, keyboard, mouse, power cable.
 The `Raspberry Pi` will automatically boot once you plugged in the power cable.
 There's no `On` or `Off` button.
 So the power cable is always the cable you want to plug at last.

-Once booted you will get an interface `Welcome to the Raspberry Pi` , which request you to select your country, keyboard settings etc. Once this done, he will update the system.
+Once booted you will get an interface `Welcome to the Raspberry Pi`, which request you to select your country, keyboard settings and more things.
+Just follow the step on the screen.
+Once this done, then it will do its updates.
 Updating the system can take a while.
 Once this done, he will request to reboot the system, which you should do.

 Once this done, I recommend doing a few more things:

-* Activate the SSH and remote desktop server.
-For this, go to the `Menu` > `Preferences` > `Raspberry Pi Configuration`.
+* Activate the `SSH` and `Remote Desktop Server`.
+For this, if you have a desktop running, go to the `Menu` > `Preferences` > `Raspberry Pi Configuration`.
 In that new window, select the tab `Interfaces` and check the options `SSH`, `VNC`.
+Or from the command line, use the app `raspi-config` and go in the menu: `Interface Options`, then activate there the `SSH` and `VNC` options.
-* With Raspberry Pi Model 4 with 4K resolution setups, I strongly recommend enabling the `Display` > `Pixel Doubling` so that the screen is more readable.
+* With `Raspberry Pi 4 Model B` with `4K` resolution screen setups, I strongly recommend enabling the `Display` > `Pixel Doubling` so that all things on the big `4K` screen is more readable.
 * Change host name `System` > `Hostname`.
 I prefer to be more clear, so for me, it will be `raspberrypim3` or `raspberrypim4`.

 Once these settings adjusted, you need to reboot the system.
-After this, I suggest to start to make use of the remote tools like ssh or RealVNC to connect to your Raspberry Pi.
+After this, I suggest to start to make use of the remote tools like `ssh` or `RealVNC` to connect to your `Raspberry Pi`.

 ## Updating the Raspberry Pi Operating System